 This article summarizes lessons learned, as well as recommendations going forward for foundations, government agencies, individual philanthropists, and others providing resources to support the arts.
-An upcoming piece will contain further recommendations aimed at people who commission and/or conduct arts research.
+A subsequently published piece contains further recommendations aimed at people who commission and/or conduct arts research.

 For the past three years and change, Createquity’s mission has been to research “the most important issues in the arts and what we can do about them.”
 During that time, in networking meetings with potential donors or friends of the organization, I would often get questions along the lines of, “so what are the most important issues in the arts?”
 Or people might ask for advice on where a donor should give if she were interested in making the most impact in the field.
 For a long time, I resisted answering these kinds of questions directly, because Createquity’s approach involved deeply investigating a wide range of potential issues before coming to firm conclusions about which ones might be most deserving of our attention, or what kinds of actions we might want to advocate for.
 Now, however, with Createquity having announced its intention to cease operations at the end of 2017, the time has come to share what we do know – even if there are still significant gaps in that knowledge – and what we think it means for those trying to improve people’s lives through the arts.